Last Updated: March 09, 2015

-The democratically elected government, with a majority in parliament, came to power with a strong mandate to implement ambitious economic reforms to stabilize the economy and put Pakistan on the path to growth and prosperity.
-The government’s plan focused on strengthening macroeconomic and structural policies to shore up confidence, reduce economic imbalances, foster sustained inclusive growth, and provide employment opportunities.
+The current government took office with a strong mandate to implement ambitious economic reforms to stabilize the economy and put Pakistan on the path to growth and prosperity.
+The government’s plan focuses on strengthening macroeconomic and structural policies to shore up confidence, reduce economic imbalances, foster sustained inclusive growth, and provide employment opportunities.

-To support the government’s economic program and to avoid sharp adjustment that could adversely affect growth and hurt the most vulnerable part of the population, Pakistani authorities requested a 36-month extended arrangement under the Extended Fund Facility (EFF) from the International Monetary Fund, which was approved on September 4, 2013.
-The extended arrangement, together with other multilateral and bilateral program support, provides needed external financing for Pakistan, and signals the authorities’ determination to implement sound policies, thereby bolstering market confidence and catalyzing private investment and other inflows.
-The key objectives of the authorities’ program are to address short-term vulnerabilities and boost inclusive growth through macroeconomic stabilization and structural reforms over the course of the program.
+Since September 2013, the IMF has been supporting the government’s economic program by means of a 36-month extended arrangement under the Extended Fund Facility (EFF).
+The EFF arrangement, together with other multilateral and bilateral program support, provides needed external financing for Pakistan, and signals the authorities’ determination to implement sound policies, thereby bolstering market confidence and catalyzing private investment and other inflows.
+That way, the EFF provides a framework in helping Pakistan to retain macroeconomic stability, and therefore to promote growth and protect the most vulnerable part of the population.

 The Challenges Ahead